10 Factors That Determine How Much You Can Sell Your Business For

 So, by getting a management team in place and doubling your EBITDA, you can dramatically increase how much you can sell the business for.

-“That’s a big deal, right?” says Hayden Miyamoto, CEO and co-founder of Acquira.
-“How can you spend the next two to three years working on it so that you can exit it for 12 million in two to three years?”
+“That's a big deal, right?” says Hayden Miyamoto, CEO and co-founder of Acquira.
+“How can you spend the next two to three years working on it to exit it for 12 million in two to three years?”

-Let’s look at some of the factors that go into determining whether your business will sell for 3X or whether it will sell for 6X.
+Let's look at some factors that determine whether your business will sell for 3X, or it will sell for 6X.
 And how you can put steps in place to move to the latter category.

-Acquira can also help you move along in this process quickly by offering our expertise in how to get a management team in place.
-Consider enrolling in our ACE Framework if you want to start working on an exit scenario today.
+Acquira can also help you move along quickly by offering our expertise in getting a management team in place.
+Consider enrolling in our ACE Framework to start working on an exit scenario today.

-Your business will command a larger multiple if it has an effective management team that can operate the business without you overseeing the day-to-day operations.
+Your business will command a larger multiple if it has an effective management team that can operate without you overseeing the day-to-day operations.

 This includes both a leadership team and mid-level managers in customer-facing roles.
 This will give you time to reflect on key performance indicators (KPIs) to help drive improvements.

 This is a big step for moving from a 3X business to a 5-6X business.
-It will also give you the time to work on some of the other factors discussed below.
+It will also give you the time to work on the other factors discussed below.

-This is probably the most important step you can take to improve your business so that you can maximize the purchase price when you eventually make your exit.
+This is probably the most critical step you can take to improve your business to maximize the purchase price when you eventually exit.

 One of the best indicators of a healthy business is a strong company culture, which helps performance and fuels future growth.

-You want your business to have a close, familiar culture that has a healthy work ethic and a low tolerance for gossip and griping.
-A strong company culture will also include a strong connection to the local community.
+You want your business to have a close, familiar culture, a healthy work ethic, and a low tolerance for gossip and griping.
+A strong company culture also includes a strong local community connection.

-They want a business with happy employees who enjoy working at the business and are likely going to stick around.
+They want a business with happy employees who enjoy working and will likely stick around.

 They’ll look unfavorably if your average tenure is less than three years.

-Another measure is to look at employee turnover compared against an average for your industry.
-If you have less turnover than other HVAC businesses in a 12-month period, your business will likely garner a higher multiple when you go to sell.
+Another measure is to look at employee turnover compared to the average for your industry.
+If you have less turnover than other HVAC businesses in 12 months, your business will likely garner a higher multiple when you sell.

 3. Demographics

-Looking at the demographics in the geographic area of your business is another important factor in assessing how much your business can sell for.
+Looking at the demographics in your business's geographic area is another important factor in assessing how much your business can sell for.

-You’ll want to look at your total addressable market as well as the potential for growth over the next decade.
+You'll want to look at your total addressable market and the potential for growth over the next decade.

 “If you are the big fish in a tiny pond, buyers will find that less exciting than a small fish in a big pond,” says Hayden.

-In the former case, it’s more challenging to grow the business further without the market itself growing larger through demographic change.
-Without that kind of growth, you could be at risk of losing market share to another startup?
+In the former case, it's more challenging to grow the business further without the market growing larger through demographic change.
+Without that kind of growth, you could risk losing market share to another startup.

-The opposite is true in the latter case, where your business has a much larger potential for growth by doing exactly that.
-This is much more enticing to a buyer and so will generally command a higher multiple when you sell.
+The opposite is true in the latter case, where your business has a much larger potential for growth by doing precisely that.
+This is much more enticing to a buyer and will generally command a higher multiple when you sell.

 Another key consideration for potential buyers is the overall financial trend of your business.